codebyrpp/QuantArt/docs/05_Vector_Quantization_Math.md

 # Vector Quantization Math & Implementation

-This document details the mathematical principles behind the `VectorQuantizer2` class implemented in `taming/modules/vqvae/quantize.py`.
+This document details the mathematical principles behind the `VectorQuantizer` class implemented in `quantart/components/quantizer.py`.
 It maps the theoretical VQ-VAE concepts to their specific lines of code.

 ## Core Concepts